astigPree/Wall-E/README.md

 - Confirm that all devices are recognized by the Raspberry Pi after setup.
 - If you experience issues, ensure you have the necessary drivers or libraries installed for each device.

-Let me know if you'd like help with troubleshooting or additional configuration! 😊